 Former US President Barack Obama officially created the trail in 2009.
 It was created to show the unity that can exist despite the differences in culture.

 New Jersey Coastal Heritage Trail

 This trail extends for about 300 miles and passes through Raritan Bay and along the coast of the Jersey Shore.
-This trail occupies five regions, and it is home to the country’s oldest original lighthouse.
+This trail occupies five regions, and it is home to the country’s oldest original lighthouse (and many other interesting lighthouses too!).
 Although it is called a trail, this area is actually a route that joins several natural areas, beaches and coastal seashores, including many New Jersey State Parks.
 The area is not managed by the National Park Service, although it is overseen by the federal agency.